-The height of a garden fence that keeps chicken out can be determined by the ultimate height of the plants you want to have in the garden.
+The height of a garden fence that keeps chickens out can be determined by the ultimate height of the plants you want to have in the garden.
 An example is if the maximum height of your plants will be 4 feet, you can have a fence at that height, then cover the top with bird netting in order to keep the chicken out.

 Is a 4-foot fence tall enough for chickens?

 You might be wondering if your chicken will jump over a 4-foot fence.
 A 4-foot fence is not enough for most breeds of chickens as they will easily, without any assistance fly over it.
 A 4-foot chicken fence will be enough if the chicken run is covered on top with a roof or bird netting.
-It might also be enough for chicken if their wings are clipped.
+It might also be enough for chickens if their wings are clipped.

 Height of fence for chicken with clipped wings

-Chicken fences for chicken with clipped wings can be 4 feet tall as they are only able to jump a few inches above the ground.
+Chicken fences for chickens with clipped wings can be 4 feet tall as they are only able to jump a few inches above the ground.
 However, some chicken breeds like the Golden Campine can easily fly over a 6-foot tall fence, with their wings clipped.
-It is advisable to keep the common heavy breeds such as Wyandottes, Austalorps, Brahmas, etc if you intend to have a short fence and clip the wings of the birds.
+It is advisable to keep the common heavy breeds such as Wyandottes, Austalorps, Brahmas, etc. if you intend to have a short fence and clip the wings of the birds.

 Do you need to cover the top of your chicken run if you have a seven-foot tall fence?

 Most of the time we think by having a very high fence around our chicken run open at the top is good enough.
 This may work this can work well in areas with no issues with predator attacks.
 Birds of prey will easily get into your coop, no matter the height of the fence.
 Predators like coyotes will climb over the fence.
-Covering the chicken run with a inexpensive material like bird nets will stop predators from getting into your coop through the top.
+Covering the chicken run with an inexpensive material like bird nets will stop predators from getting into your coop through the top.